 Use these Getting to Know You Activities (back to school printables) as you head back to school.
 These are perfect for the beginning of the school year.

 This is another free resource for teachers from The Curriculum Corner.

 These getting to know you activities contain a range of back to school printables for your classroom.

 The printables below will go along with some of our favorite getting to know you activities.
 You will find one, large download at the bottom of this post.
 This single download contains all of the resources.

-Watch Me Grow Booklet As students enter the room on the first day of school, it is always helpful to have an activity that will keep students engaged as you welcome new students, meet parents and collect supplies.
+Watch Me Grow Booklet As students enter the room on the first day of school, this book will be an easy activity.
+It is always helpful to have an activity that will keep students engaged as you welcome new students, meet parents and collect supplies.
 This booklet is perfect!
 The booklet is designed to be started on the first day of school and completed on the last.
-It will be a great memory for students to have to keep.
+It will be a great memory for students to have.

 Math About Me Perfect for your first math class!
 Help students see how math is a part of their everyday lives with this page.
 Students will fill in a variety of numbers that tell about themselves.
 Includes age, height and phone number.
 There are eight boxes for students to fill out.
 Makes a great display!